alanrupp/affinati-elife-2021/README.md

-# Affinati, Sabatini et al. 2020
+# Affinati et al. 2021
-This folder contains all the data and analysis required to generate the results from the Affinati, Sabatini et al. manuscript (full citation to come).
+This folder contains all the data and analysis required to generate the results from the Affinati et al. manuscript (full citation below).

 ## Organization
 See the subdirectories for more information